jenkinsci/locale-plugin/README.md

 To additionally force this language on all users, overriding their browser language, you can check the "Ignore browser preference and force this language to all users" option.

-Since version 1.5 JCasC is supported
+JCasC is supported on all version after 1.4

 ```
 unclassified: